llm-bible/llm-bible.github.io/_publications/sterner2024few.markdown

 bibkey: sterner2024few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.11317"}
-tags: ['Multimodal Models', 'Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'Applications']
+tags: ['Applications', 'Model Architecture', 'Reinforcement Learning', 'Few-Shot', 'Multimodal Models']
 ---
 Two approaches have emerged to input images into large language models (LLMs).
 The first is to caption images into natural language.
 The second is to